 2015: The Year Of The Breach; Close To 200 Million Personal Records Exposed

-This year will go down as the year of the personal data breach.
-Consumers all over the world are learning their personal information is not safe with businesses, health insurers, financial institutions, the government, and even the educational sphere.
-Estimates of the number of personal records exposed in 2015 range from 176 million to more than 193 million from about 730 breaches.
+2015 went down as the year of the personal data breach.
+Consumers worldwide are learning their personal information is unsafe with businesses, health insurers, financial institutions, the government, and even the educational sphere.
+Estimates of the number of personal records exposed in 2015 range from 176 million to 193 million from 730 breaches.

 According to San Diego, Calif.-based ITRC, health care accounted for 68.1% of all breaches, followed by government/military, 19.4%, business, 9.2%, banking/credit/financial, 2.9%, and educational, 0.4%.

-The full extent of the personal information exposed is unknown, as the number of records compromised was not reported in many cases, the ITRC report notes.
+The full extent of the personal information exposed is unknown; in many cases, there were no reports of compromised records, the ITRC report notes.